awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-pyspark-extensions-dynamic-frame-writer.md

   The `dbtable` property is the name of the JDBC table\.
 For JDBC data stores that support schemas within a database, specify `schema.table-name`\.
 If a schema is not provided, then the default "public" schema is used\.

   For more information, see [Connection Types and Options for ETL in AWS Glue](aws-glue-programming-etl-connect.md)\.
 + `format` – A format specification \(optional\)\.
 This is used for an Amazon Simple Storage Service \(Amazon S3\) or an AWS Glue connection that supports multiple formats\.
-See [Format Options for ETL Output in AWS Glue](aws-glue-programming-etl-format.md) for the formats that are supported\.
+See [Format Options for ETL Inputs and Outputs in AWS Glue](aws-glue-programming-etl-format.md) for the formats that are supported\.
 + `format_options` – Format options for the specified format\.
-See [Format Options for ETL Output in AWS Glue](aws-glue-programming-etl-format.md) for the formats that are supported\.
+See [Format Options for ETL Inputs and Outputs in AWS Glue](aws-glue-programming-etl-format.md) for the formats that are supported\.
 + `transformation_ctx` – A transformation context to use \(optional\)\.

 ## from\_catalog<a name="aws-glue-api-crawler-pyspark-extensions-dynamic-frame-writer-from_catalog"></a>